RapidAPI/DevRel-Stack-Data/guides/posts/saad/http-cookies/post.md

 ## What is an HTTP Cookie?

 An HTTP cookie is a small piece of data created by the web server in the user’s browser.
 It is used for user identification and improving your web browsing experience.
 The data inside a cookie has an ID that is unique to you and your computer.
-This helps the server to know who the user is so it can send specific information.
+This ID helps the server to know who the user is so it can send the data accordingly.

 You can use cookies for three purposes: session management, personalization, and tracking.